TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ![FiPy connected to VSCode and Pymakr](./assets/05-fipy-connected.png)

-If you don't see the Pycom Console window you can open it though the window menu "Window" > "New Terminal" and switch to "Pycom Console" in the drop-down.
+If you don't see the Pycom Console window you can open it though the window menu "Window" > "New Terminal" and switch to "Pycom Console" in the drop-down menu.

 If you select the "All commands" button (located at the bottom bar) and then select "Get board version" in the VSCode Pymakr menu you should see the version number of the underlying Pycom Firmware.

 ![FiPy board version](./assets/06-pymakr-board-version.png)

-In the next chapter you will need the IMSI and IMEI numbers of the dev-kit.
-To get that, type the following in the REPL (after the >>>) and include carriage return (press enter) after each line.
+In the next chapter you will need the IMSI and IMEI numbers from the dev-kit.
+To get that, type the following lines one-by-one in the REPL (after the >>>) and include carriage return (press enter) after each line.
 Make a note of the IMSI and IMEI numbers displayed (or just keep the VSCode editor open and available).

 ``` python
 from network import LTE